Wrongful Termination Attorney in Orange, California

 Reporting unhealthy or unsafe working conditions to your employer or CAL-OSHA

 Reporting sexual harassment or another workplace harassment to human resources

 “Moonlighting,” or performing side jobs that do not conflict or compete with your employer’s business activities

 It’s still important to understand that a California at-will employee can legally be fired at any time for many reasons that might seem unfair.
 For example, an employer in Orange, California, could fire a worker simply because:

-- They failed to attend or was late to meetings
+They failed to attend or were late to meetings

 This Can’t Wait; Call Today